ams-NM/AMS-team/pages/Competency Test for NM Shift Staffs.md

 	- CAT I vs. CAT II
 	- ### Pilot complains LLZ signal unstable?
 	- Check and see whether any warning or alarm activated
-	- Capture monitor readings of LLZ and save as image.
+	- Screen capture monitor readings of LLZ and save as image.
 	- CCTV to check if someone enters the platform.
 	- Use Spectrum Analyzer to monitor the signal for possible interference.
 	- ### LLZ `Changeover` or `On/Off`